GrantFinneman/dosimeter/gate_simulations/README.md

 I may put them in the same file and comment out sections that change but I think it would be better to completely write separate one and use the same material files and stuff.
 Just the .mac file will change.

 ## Structure
-- Put each simulation in its own roo directory identified with its name if its modeling bars or cubes.
+- Put each simulation in its own root directory identified with its name if its modeling bars or cubes.
     - There shouldn't be a need for version numbers since we are using git!!!